parttimehacker/pycharm/README.md

 This repository contains instructions and bash scripts I use to configure new Raspberry Pi servers.
 My process is still too manual but its getting better.
 I use Raspbery Pi Imager to copy the latest image to a SD card.
 I enable SSH and set up Wi-Fi on the SD card while its still in my laptop.
 After booting the Pi for the first time I run `sudo raspi-config` to setup passwords, host names, time zone, etc.

-At this point you should clone newpi into the **pi** user home directory.
-Run the `./start-and-network.sh` bash script to get upgrades and set up file sharing on the network.

 I strongly recommend creating a **newuser**, logout of **pi**; login to the **newuser** account and delete the **pi** user to improve your security.

+At this point you should clone pycharm into the **newuser** user home directory.
+Run the `./pycharm.sh` bash script to get upgrades and set up file sharing on the network.

 At this point you need to git clone your applications.